Daniel Snyder: Other ventures

 Snyder owned expansion rights to an Arena Football League team for the Washington, D.C., market before the 2009 demise of the original league.
 He purchased the rights to the team for $4 million in 1999.
 The team was going to be called the Washington Warriors and play their games at the Comcast Center in 2003 but the team never started.

-In 2005, he bought 12% of the stock of amusement park operator Six Flags through his private equity company RedZone Capital.
+In 2005, Snyder bought 12% of the stock of amusement park operator Six Flags through his private equity company RedZone Capital.
 He later gained control of the board, placing his friend and ESPN executive Mark Shapiro as CEO and himself as chairman.
 In April 2009, the New York Stock Exchange delisted Six Flags' stock as it had fallen below the minimal market capitalization.
-In June 2009, Six Flags announced that the company was delaying a $15 million debt payment and two weeks later, Six Flags filed for Chapter 11 bankruptcy protection.
-As part of the reorganization, 92% of the company ended up in the hands of their lenders with Snyder and Shapiro being removed from their positions.
+Two months later, Six Flags announced that the company was delaying a $15 million debt payment and two weeks later, Six Flags filed for Chapter 11 bankruptcy protection.
+As part of the reorganization, 92% of the company ended up in the hands of their lenders, with Snyder and Shapiro being removed from their positions.

 In July 2006, Snyder launched Red Zebra Broadcasting with the purchase of a trio of sports radio stations in Washington, D.C.
-He purchased three other radio stations in the mid-Atlantic region, and broadcast coverage of Washington Redskins games on all of his stations.
+He purchased three other radio stations in the mid-Atlantic region, and broadcast coverage of Redskins games on all of his stations.
 In 2017 and 2018, Red Zebra sold off all of its radio stations and ceased doing business.

 Also in July 2006, Snyder and other investors signed a deal to provide financing to the production company run by Tom Cruise and his partner, Paula Wagner.
 This came one week after Paramount Pictures severed its ties with Cruise and Wagner.
 Snyder is credited as an executive producer for the 2008 movie Valkyrie, which starred Cruise.

 In February 2007, it was announced that Snyder's private equity firm Red Zone Capital Management would purchase Johnny Rockets, the 1950s-themed diner chain.
 RedZone Capital Management sold the company to Sun Capital Partners in 2013.
 From 2007 to 2012, Snyder also owned entertainment company Dick Clark Productions.

 Snyder is a backer of the film production company Kinematics, which was founded by filmmaker Mark H. Rapaport.
 The production company financed the 2024 film The Apprentice, which is a portrayal of Donald Trump early in his business and real estate career in New York City.
 According to ESPN sources, Snyder invested in the film believing it would portray Trump favorably.
 When the film was screened in his home in February 2024, Snyder reportedly became upset about the negative portrayal of Trump.
 The film was shelved before Kinematics sold its stake in the film in the summer of 2024.